isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ------------------

 The subnet prefix is the second way to identify a subnet.
-It does not need to have the address part to match the prefix length, for instance this configuration is accepted:
+It does not need to have the address part to match the prefix length; for instance, this configuration is accepted:

 ::